 - Cassia cinnamon contains a chemical called coumarin, which can be harmful to the liver.
 Some cassia cinnamon products contain high levels of this substance.
 In most cases, consuming cassia cinnamon doesn’t provide enough coumarin to cause significant problems.
 However, prolonged use of cassia cinnamon could be an issue for sensitive people, such as those with liver disease.

 - Little is known about whether it’s safe to use cassia cinnamon during pregnancy or while breastfeeding.
 Ceylon cinnamon may be unsafe for use during pregnancy if consumed in amounts greater than those commonly found in foods.
 Little is known about whether it’s safe to use Ceylon cinnamon during breastfeeding in amounts greater than those commonly found in foods.

-- Cinnamon should not be used in place of conventional medical care or to delay seeking care if you are experiencing symptoms that are of concern; this is particularly true if you have diabetes.
+- Cinnamon should not be used in place of conventional medical care or to delay seeking care if you have health problems.
+This is particularly true if you have diabetes.